Beaver Area High School

 Beaver Area High School is a public high school in Beaver, Pennsylvania, United States.
 It is the only high school in the Beaver Area School District.
 Athletic teams compete as the Beaver Bobcats in the Western Pennsylvania Interscholastic Athletic League.
+The school has its own choir and orchestra.

 Academics

 According to the National Center for Education Statistics, in 2010, the school reported an enrollment of 665 pupils in grades 9th through 12th, with 85 pupils eligible for a federal free or reduced-price lunch.
 The school employed 33 teachers, yielding a student–teacher ratio of 20.5:1.
 According to a report by the Pennsylvania Department of Education, 5 teachers were rated "Non-Highly Qualified" under No Child Left Behind.

 The school's eleventh grade ranked 21st out of 123 western Pennsylvania high schools for student academic achievement in 2009.
 The ranking was reported by the Pittsburgh Business Times.
 It was based on the previous three years of PSSA results on: reading, writing, math and science.

 In 2010 and 2011 Beaver Area High School achieved AYP status under the federal No Child Left Behind Act.